fkenneth8607/Wegot.MyLibrary.Api/README.md

 later npm install command

-in resources you have the database and must be restore in postgres sql
+in resources you have the database and must be restore in postgres sql and change your appsettings conection